• Skip to content

 Small red heat blisters on the shoulder of a six-year-old boy

-Maybe.
 You should take your child to the GP if your child has:

-• blisters that fill with yellow or green pus
+• blisters filled with yellow pus

 Treatment for heat rash or prickly heat

-If your child is scratching a lot, speak to your GP, pharmacist or child and family health nurse about creams that might help.
-These might include calamine lotion or corticosteroid cream.
+If your child is scratching a lot, speak to your GP or other health professional about creams that might help.
+These might include a light, moisturising lotion or corticosteroid cream.
 If you can minimise your child’s scratching, you can reduce the risk of your child getting a bacterial infection that spreads from one spot to another.
-The rash should disappear in 2-3 days, but it can take longer than this.

 Prevention of heat rash or prickly heat